 You can also use version control in other parts of the work you’re doing to build your service.

 For example, see how the World Wide Web Consortium (W3C) is using Git and GitHub to manage its specifications.

-You may also find the Deploying software guide useful.
+You may also find the Deploying software regularly guide useful.

 Guidance first published